priyavrat-misra/personal-website/content/blog/reversing-most-replayed.md

 We perform this calculation just once, right before the normalization step.
 We effectively traded billions of write operations for a single, cheap read-time calculation.
 It's elegant, efficient, and exactly the kind of optimization that makes systems scalable.

+Do the same steps in both _Figure 4_ and _Figure 5_, and run the above calculation on the _Figure 5_'s array.
+You will get the same result.

+## Investigation: Tracing the Signal
 At this point I was happy with the implementation, but how close was I to the real thing?
 Well, for starters, mine didn't have the bug, which meant I was still missing a critical piece of the puzzle.

 My first instinct was to blame the classic enemy of precise computing: floating point errors.
 After all, normalization involves division, and we all know computers have a complicated relationship with decimals.
 I stared at the dips, trying to convince myself that this was just a rounding error, a ghost in the machine born from {{<a_blank title="0.1 + 0.2 not equaling 0.3" url="https://stackoverflow.com/questions/588004/is-floating-point-math-broken">}}.
 But the more I looked, the less it fit.
 A precision bug is usually chaotic, a messy scattering of noise across the entire dataset.
 It wouldn't manifest as two perfect, symmetrical dips flanking the highest point while leaving the rest of the curve smooth.
 This wasn't random; it felt structural.
 If it were a floating point issue, the artifacts would be everywhere, not just comfortably nesting next to the peak.

-## Investigation: Tracing the Signal
 So, I decided to stop guessing and start looking.
 I fired up the browser's developer tools.
 Right-click.
 Inspect.
 The holy grail of web debugging.
 I hovered over the heatmap, diving into the DOM tree, peeling back layer after layer of nested `<div>` containers until I finally hit the source.
 There it was: a single `<svg>` element hiding inside the structure.

 This discovery shifted the investigation.
 I was now looking at a _Scalable Vector Graphic_ (SVG), but its origin was a mystery.
 Was this SVG pre-rendered on YouTube's servers and sent over as a static asset?
 Or was the browser receiving a raw payload of data points (my hypothetical frequency array) and generating the curve locally using JavaScript?